-Since $\mathcal{A}$ is a Frechet space, its smooth homothety retraction to the origin $a=0$ has a homotopy lifting to the frames space (see \textsc{ nash-sen}\cite[Section 7.6]{Nash}).
-Thus the bundle $\mathcal{C}$ is trivial, so that the total set of constraint Cauchy data carries the global chart $\mathcal{A} \times \ \mathcal{C}_{a=0}$ with the flat parallel transport preserving $e\cdot e$.
+Since the Frechet space $\mathcal{A}$ is paracompact, its smooth homothety retraction to the origin $a=0$ has a homotopy lifting to the frames space (see \textsc{ nash-sen}\cite[Section 7.6]{Nash}).
+Thus the bundle $\mathcal{H}$ is trivial, so that the total set of constraint initial data is converted into the Hilbert space $\mathcal{A} \times \ \mathcal{H}_{a=0}$ with the flat parallel transport preserving $e\cdot e$.